38

 Egg yolks will emulsify ice cream

 In fact, when cooked, egg yolks work as both a stabilizer that thickens the mixture and as an emulsifier which encourages partial coalescence.
 This is why they're so useful.
-And for home made ice cream they'll nearly always be the number one choice.
+And for home made ice cream, they'll nearly always be the number one choice.

-How many egg yolks you use depends on what type of ice cream you're trying to make.
-To just make use of their emulsifying properties, you'll need 0.5 - 1% of the mixture to be egg yolk.
 To use their stabilizing (thickening) properties as well, you'll need to increase this proportion to 3 - 4%.
 But some frozen custard style ice creams might be over 8% egg yolk!

 However, just as egg yolks are not the very best stabilizer, neither are they the very best emulsifier.
-They can also add a distinctive eggy taste to our ice cream which may or may not be desirable.
+They can also add a distinctive eggy taste to our ice cream, which may, or may not be desirable.

 Egg-less Emulsifiers